dawiesnyman/SimpleNeuralNetTest/README.md

 2. Change weight adjustment to have option of using total weight, gradient etc (as if I know what I'm talking about :)
 3. Ability to load and save network training (weights)

-https://archive.ics.uci.edu/ml/datasets/Iris
+##Anna.Iris
+This uses the well known Iris dataset to predict a class.
+It work without hidden layers but fails when I add a hidden layer. -> back to the drawing board... https://archive.ics.uci.edu/ml/datasets/Iris

 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#tables